freeolabini/freeolabini.github.io/_src/en/ola-bini-arrest.md

   - en
 date: 2019-04-12
 image: /img/olasite.jpg
-title: Ola Bini Arrested in Ecuador
+title: Ola Bini arrested in Ecuador
 ---
 People working for free software and privacy should not be criminalized